wesleyegberto/java-new-features/java-24/README.md

 * [493](https://openjdk.org/jeps/493) - Linking Run-Time Images without JMODs
 * [494](https://openjdk.org/jeps/494) - Module Import Declarations (Second Preview)
 * [495](https://openjdk.org/jeps/495) - Simple Source Files and Instance Main Mathods (Fourth Preview)
+* [496](https://openjdk.org/jeps/496) - Quantum-Resistant Module-Lattice-Based Key Encapsulation Mechanism
+* [497](https://openjdk.org/jeps/497) - Quantum-Resistant Module-Lattice-Based Digital Signature Algorithm
 * [498](https://openjdk.org/jeps/498) - Warn Upon Use of Memory-Access Methods in sun.misc.Unsafe
 * [499](https://openjdk.org/jeps/499) - Structured Concurrency (Fourth Preview)
 * [501](https://openjdk.org/jeps/501) - Deprecate the 32-bit x86 Port for Removal

 ## Features

+* **Compact Object Headers**
+    * reduce the size of object headers in the HotSpot JVM from between 96 and 128 bits to 64 bits on 64-bit architecture
+    * goals:
+        * reduce object sizes and memory footprint on realistic workloads
+        * not introduce more than 5% throughput or latency overheads
+    * can be enable with:
+        * `-XX:+UnlockExperimentalVMOptions -XX:+UseCompactObjectHeaders`
 * **Prepare to Restrict the Use of JNI**
     * align the command-line options to be used equally between JNI and FFM API
     * align how FFM API restrict the native method usage with warning instead of throwing an exception